mrochaUTAS/WWEdge/README.md

 # WWEdge
-R shiny app for checking and shrinkage quantification using disc-derived wedges
+R Shiny app for checking and shrinkage quantification using disc-derived wedges